 The researchers at Novo Nordisk and the University of Leeds reported in 2017 that semaglutide medications can also be used as a treatment option for obesity as it suppresses hunger and cravings and reduces body fat.
-It then earned FDA approval in October 2017 via a unanimous vote after being filed in December 2016.
 The drug then gained authorization in different countries in the following years.

 The Committee for Medicinal Products for Human Use (CHMP) of the European Medicines Agency (EMA) has recommended a marketing authorization grant in November 2021 for Wegovy, a semaglutide formulation for treating obesity or overweight patients with existing chronic health conditions.
 This is after adopting a positive opinion on the drug applied by Novo Nordisk A/S. The European Union approved it for medical use in January 2022.